Can I copy a folder in Google Drive to another account?

 How much do you know about Google Drive?
-Google Drive, it’s a file storage and sync service developed by Google team.
-It’s launched on April 24, 2012.
-It allows users to store files on the server, synchronize files across devices, and share files.
-In addition to the website, Google Drive also provides offline-enabled applications for Windows and macOS computers, as well as Android and iOS smartphones and tablets.
+Google Drive, as a file storing and syncing service developed by Google, is launched on April 24, 2012.
+Google Drive allows users to store files online, sync files across devices, and share files to others through links with 15 GB free storage space.
+In addition to the official website, Google Drive also provides offline-enabled applications for Windows and macOS systems, as well as Android and iOS mobile applications.

 Why Copy Google Drive Folder to Another Account?

 In the past decade, due to fierce competition among large cloud service companies, free cloud storage has really taken off, and all companies have provided free cloud storage products.
 Even though Google Drive generously provides 15 GB of free space, you may still want to copy folders from Google Drive to another account in the following situations:

 - These two Google Workspace accounts are under different domains so that you cannot directly share folders from one account to another.

 - You want to make a backup for your important data and that’s why you want to copy folders between two Google Drive accounts.